2024 Solar Incentives Guide for Richmond, CA - Tax Credits & Rebates

 EcoWatch's Richmond, CA Solar Incentives FAQs

-Solar energy is a renewable energy source — by changing where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also lower the CO2 emissions from your home by 250 pounds a year, or around 5,000 pounds over 20 years.
+Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
+Solar panels can also reduce your home's CO2 emissions by 250 pounds a year, or roughly 5,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.